 The principles of natural justice (otherwise described as “procedural fairness”), apply at first glance to all administrative decision-making situations.
 However, they only bind administrative bodies where a judgment is being made that may have the effect of interfering with an interest of the individual.
 They do not apply when general policy, for example, is being determined.

-The courts sometimes interpret the notion of interest so as to include "legitimate expectations".
+The courts sometimes interpret the notion of interest so as to include “legitimate expectations”.
 An individual may have a legitimate expectation where they satisfy express statutory criteria, or where an assurance has been given or where a regular course of conduct has been followed.
-The High Court decided that the ratification by Australia of the United Nations' Convention on the Rights of the Child could serve as the basis of a legitimate expectation that decision-makers would act in conformity with the Convention (Minister for Immigration and Ethnic Affairs v Teoh HCA 20).
+The High Court decided that the ratification by Australia of the United Nations’ Convention on the Rights of the Child could serve as the basis of a legitimate expectation that decision-makers would act in conformity with the Convention (Minister for Immigration and Ethnic Affairs v Teoh HCA 20).
 However, the High Court in Re Minister for Immigration and Multicultural and Indigenous Affairs; Ex parte Lam HCA 6 doubted the reach of the Teoh case (above) and focused on concepts such as real unfairness.
-Generally speaking, legitimate expectation grounds should be treated with care.
+Generally speaking, while in a sense legitimate expectation grounds can be embedded in natural justice grounds, (in the sense that a person may have an entitlement to natural justice), legitimate expectation grounds should be treated with care.

-If a situation is one in which natural justice should be given, the next question is what procedures should have been followed.
+If a situation is one in which natural justice should be given, the next question is what procedures should have been followed so as to accord natural justice.
 Legislative procedures may overlap with common law obligations of natural justice.
 To start with, read the Act governing the body or official responsible for the decision.
-Major authorities are usually governed by a strict procedure laid down by an Act.
-These Acts usually answer questions such as:
+Public authorities making statutory decisions are often governed by a strict procedure laid down by an Act.
+These Acts usually address questions such as:

-- How much notice must be given of a hearing before the authority holds it?
+- How much notice must be given of a hearing before the authority holds the hearing?

 - Can a person appearing before the authority have legal representation?